 Make sure to follow any doctor’s orders and document them all.
 Small steps like this can help your case.
 A lawyer can assist you with your case.
 While you focus on healing, we can take on the burden of insurance negotiations, defense teams, and more.

-For a free legal consultation with a whiplash lawyer serving Indianapolis, call (800) 598-7557
+For a free legal consultation with a whiplash injury lawyer serving Indianapolis, call (800) 598-7557

 Ways to Help Prove Your Whiplash Diagnosis